yh-Meng/TSC_ESOINN/README.md

 # TSC_ESOINN
 A time series classification method based Shapelet learning by ESIONN, aims at small-scale time series datasets.
-At Alpha state now, pursuing more improvements!
+At alpha state now, pursuing more improvements!

 # PAPER TO CITE:
 Yumeng Wang